How To Stop Google Ads Once and for All

 Contents

+It was determined a long time ago that targeted personalized commercials are somewhere on par with pop-ups concerning the level of annoyance.
 Personalized Google ads are like those customized recommendations you get on shopping sites or streaming platforms.
-They look at what you search for, the sites you visit, and what you click on to show you ads that match your interests.
+They look at what you search for, the sites you visit, and what you click on to show ads that match your interests.
 It’s like having a personal stalker picking up ads just for you based on the stuff you do online.

 1. Open Chrome => More => Settings